intel/lpp-network-trace/Emulator/README.md

-# Network Trace Extension
+# Network Trace Emulator

 Description
 -----------
-Chrome development tool extension able to emulate network conditions (downlink, uplink, latency) according to pre-recorded JSON file.
+- Chrome development tool extension enabling emulatation of network conditions (downlink) based on pre-recorded trace files.

-Simple way to test a web application with different network conditions.
+- Enables a simple way to test web applications when put through different network conditions.

-Using LPP predictions can enhance your web application.
+- The emulator showcases that leveraging LPP predictions can enhance your web application.

-JSON schema for files
+Installation
 -----------

-ADD LINKS
+1. Go to `chrome://extensions`.
+2. On the top right corner, toggle the *Developer Mode* switch.
+3. On the top left corner, click on *Load Unpacked*.
+4. Locate and load the *extension* folder.
+5. [Optional] Go to `chrome://apps`.
+6. [Optional] Remove Google apps related to website that emulator will be used on.

+The Network Trace Emulator will be available in the developer tools, accessed by pressing `F12`.
+Navigate the tabs in the Chrome developer window to find it.

 LPP predicions - LPP JS API
 -----------